 List growth is a primary email marketing goal and will have direct impact on your business results.
 You want to set specific, measurable and realistic goals.
 Realistic means that it should be ambitious, but attainable taking the available budget and resources into consideration.

-An email marketer either has a set budget and see how far it stretches, or has a set goal and will get the budget for it.
+An email marketer either has a set budget and see how far it stretches or has a set goal and will get the budget for it.
 Chosen order of that route isn’t an issue.
 Did the chicken or the egg come first?
-Let’s just break some eggs and make an omelette.
+Let’s just break some eggs and make an omelet.
 A smart marketer will always make a concise business case for list growth outlining the chosen tactics to focus on.
 And answering the question: Will this get me the most majestic email marketing ROI?